Solar Energy UK

 Despite its benefits, not least to energy security by reducing demand for natural gas and to the climate, the decarbonisation of heating has lagged behind that of electricity generation.
 The report states, “For the UK to meet its zero targets, the government must place heat decarbonisation on equal footing with power decarbonisation”.

-The report is being launched at the Solar & Storage Live exhibition at the NEC on Tuesday and has been funded principally by MCS Charitable Foundation.
+The report launched at the Solar & Storage Live exhibition at the NEC in October and has been funded principally by MCS Charitable Foundation.

 An in-depth economic analysis of multiple home heating scenarios confirms the vast potential of decarbonised domestic heating to slash the cost of keeping homes warm while contributing to energy security and net zero agendas.
 It presents case studies from a semi-detached property in Inverness to an end-of-terrace home in London via a Belfast bungalow.